dustinatflatiron/phase-4-live-coding-practice/README.md

 # Description

-Project created to be a sandbox for phase 4 live coding practice
+Project created to be a sandbox for phase 4 live coding practice.
+This is not all inclusive on what you may be asked to do.
+Be ready for anything!

 # Installation